 2. A Facebook ad account

-You need a Facebook ad account before you can set up the offline conversion tracking tool.
-If you don’t have one, you can create it here.
+It is obligatory to have a Facebook ad account before you can set up the offline conversion tracking tool.
+However, if you don’t have one, you can create your ad account here.

 3. A Facebook business manager account